plovercode/course-python-geospatial/notebooks/visualization-01-matplotlib.md

 +++

-## Interaction with Pandas
+## Interaction with Pandas/xarray

 +++

-What we have been doing while plotting with Pandas:
+The default plotting of Pandas/xarray relies on Matplotlib.
+Let's use a Pandas DataFrame as an example

 ```{code-cell} ipython3
 import pandas as pd